 1. Ice Cream Sandwich

-I’m guessing that with all the tasty ice cream sandwich recipes out there, this is one childhood favorite you still indulge in from time to time.
-While some may debate between vanilla or neapolitan ice cream, you simply can’t go wrong though with the classic.
+I'm guessing that with all the tasty ice cream sandwich recipes out there, this is one childhood favorite you still indulge in from time to time.
+While some may debate between vanilla or neapolitan ice cream, you simply can't go wrong though with the classic.
 There is something to be said for the simplicity of sandwiching creamy vanilla ice cream between two scrumptious chocolate cookies.
+Or, switch up a classic by using chocolate chip cookies instead to make it a chipwich.

 Chef's Note: To get the perfect sandwich, try this ice cream sandwich maker.